docker-mailserver/docker-mailserver/docs/content/config/advanced/maintenance/update-and-cleanup.md

 !!! tip "Updating only specific containers"

-    The default `watchtower` service will check every 24 hours for any new image updates to pull, not just images defined within your `compose.yaml`.
+    The default `watchtower` service will check every 24 hours for any new image updates to pull, **not only the images** defined within your `compose.yaml`.

     The images to update can be restricted with a custom command that provides a list of containers names and other config options.
 Configuration is detailed in the [`watchtower` docs][watchtower-docs].